cpske/ISP/assignment/ku-polls/iteration3.md

 1. Create an Iteration 3 Plan in your wiki.
 2. Review and update your Requirements document.
 3. Update the Development Plan for iteration 3.
+4. Add a **Domain Model** to your Wiki.
+Include a UML class diagram and some text to explain the reasoning for your domain model.
-4. Create an Iteration 3 Task Board and add tasks.
+5. Create an Iteration 3 Task Board and add tasks.
    - Also convert task to "Issues" so they appear in your repo on Github.

 Software Process and Development: